danflory/DJF1/todo/notes/6hU.md

 ## the case too because my case won't keep it cooland quiet!

 https://www.superbiiz.com/detail.php?name=CA-DEFS-BK&show=p
+t

 ## decisions

  * Case and fan and one extra fan to give three fans

  https://pcpartpicker.com/list/

+## Consider not getting a case, instead mod the one Penny gave me.